1 9 6 5 – 1 9 7 1 (UK)

 49 x 50 minute episodes

-Superb science fiction anthology series originally produced by Irene Shubik and later, Alan Bromly, and featuring the works of sci-fi greats such as John Wyndham, Isaac Asimov, J.G.
+This superb science fiction anthology series was originally produced by Irene Shubik and later by Alan Bromly, and featured the works of sci-fi greats such as John Wyndham, Isaac Asimov, J.G.
 Ballard, Ray Bradbury, Robert Sheckley and Frederick Pohl.

 The cream of British television talent was applied to bring these tales to the small screen.
 Dramatists such as JB Priestley, Leon Griffiths and Jeremy Paul, directors such as Philip Saville and Rudolph Cartier, and powerful actors of the calibre of Yvonne Mitchell, George Cole, Rachel Roberts, David Hemmings and Warren Mitchell.